d8corp/mazzard/README.md

 // nothing happens
 ```
 ### United changes
-If you wanna have only one reaction of observer on several changes, you may use a method of observable object
+If you wanna have only one reaction of observer on several changes, you may use a method of observable object.
 ```javascript
 const test = mazzard({
   update (field1, field2) {